‘Will & Grace’ Revival Confirmed!

 “Well, OK.
 All I can say is that there is a very good chance that that might happen.
 It’s not happening right this second.
 I mean, we’re not rehearsing or anything like that.
 But there is a very good chance that something is going to materialize…can’t really talk about it or say anything, because you know how it is.”

 It’s difficult to imagine what the 10-episode arc will be about, although Mullally had some ideas.
 She indicated that with Donald Trump as president, the story lines could just write themselves and riff on the current state of American societal and political mores.
-She did say that she sees Karen as the Secretary of State for a President Trump.
+She did say that she sees Karen as the secretary of state for a President Trump.
 After all, they are very old friends.

 The rest of the principle cast are sure to make room in their schedules to shoot the 10-episodes.